savicario/addis-ababa-hydroserver-training-2026/README.md

 - Create a **datastream**
 - Upload **historical observations**

-For this exercise, you will use the sample data that you shared with us before the workshop.
 The presentation uses **Rwanda** as an example, where we will upload historical stage data from the **Kanzenze station** covering the period from **1971 to 2015**.
 The stage data for this station were obtained from the [Rwanda Water Resources Portal](https://waterportal.rwb.rw/index.php/location_ng_info/259501).

 The exercises for the other countries follow the same structure; the only difference is that they use sample data specific to each country.
 You can find your country's sample data in the `Exercise1/data/` folder.
+This is the data you shared with us prior to the workshop.

+> **Note for Ethiopia:** As I did not have access to Ethiopian data prior to the workshop, the Ethiopia exercise uses the same sample dataset and workflow as the Rwanda exercise.

-**When running the exercise code, please run each cell only once and avoid running the same cell multiple times**.
+**When running the exercise code, please run each cell only once and avoid running the same cell multiple times.
+If your session gets disconnected, simply click Reconnect and continue from where you left off.
+Do not rerun cells that you have already executed.**

 ### What you will create